takemaru/graphillion/README.md

 graphset with complex, even nonconvex, constraints.
 In addition, you can find top-k optimal graphs from the complex graphset, and can also extract common properties among all graphs in the set.
-Thanks to these features, Graphillion has a variety of applications including graph database, combinatorial optimization, and a graph structure analysis.
-We will show some practical use cases in the following [tutorial], including evaluation of power distribution networks.
+Thanks to these features, Graphillion has a variety of applications, including graph database, combinatorial optimization, and graph structure analysis.
+We will show some practical use cases in the following [tutorial], including the evaluation of power distribution networks.

 Graphillion can be used freely under the MIT license.
 It is mainly developed by [JST ERATO Minato project].
-We would really appreciate if you would refer to our paper and address our contribution on the use of Graphillion in your paper.
+We would really appreciate it if you would refer to our paper and address our contribution to the use of Graphillion in your paper.

 > Takeru Inoue, Hiroaki Iwashita, Jun Kawahara, and Shin-ichi Minato: